 In the Netherlands, interlocutory proceedings can be instituted if a party cannot afford to wait long for a court ruling on account of an urgent interest.
 As a rule, cases in such proceedings are dealt with faster and are more straightforward than in substantive proceedings (commercial cases or subdistrict court cases).
-Robert van Ewijk, procedural lawyer in the Netherlands, explains how interlocutory proceedings are conducted.
+Thomas van Vugt, procedural lawyer in the Netherlands, explains how interlocutory proceedings are conducted.

 The court determines whether a case is sufficiently urgent to be dealt with in interlocutory proceedings.
 If the interlocutory proceedings cannot be conducted by a subdistrict court, the claimant is obliged to be represented by a lawyer.
 The respondent can always put up a defence in person.